UCL-ARC/green-hpc-course/episodes/introduction.md

 5. **Measurement**: What you can't measure, you can't improve.
 6. **Climate Commitments**: Understand the exact mechanism of carbon reduction.

-Each of these episodes will introduce some new concepts and explain in detail why they are important in terms of the climate, and how you can apply them in your work on HPC systems.
+Each of these episodes will introduce some new concepts and explain in detail why they are important in terms of the climate, and how you can apply them on HPC systems.
 We will use the [ARCHER2 UK National Supercomputing Serivce](https://www.archer2.ac.uk) to provide concrete examples of how the principles can be applied.

 :::::::::::::::::::::::::::::::::::::::: callout